-OHA/ODE Requirements Hybrid/Onsite Plan □ Clean, sanitize, and disinfect frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
-Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings, restrooms, and playgrounds. □ Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
-Keep these products away from students. □ Operate ventilation systems properly and/or increase circulation of outdoor air as much as possible by opening windows and doors, using fans, and through other methods.
+- Clean, sanitize, and disinfect frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, games, art supplies) between uses multiple times per day.
+Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings, restrooms, and playgrounds. - Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
+Keep these products away from students. - Operate ventilation systems properly and/or increase circulation of outdoor air as much as possible by opening windows and doors, using fans, and through other methods.
 Do not use fans if they pose a safety or health risk, such as increasing exposure to pollen/allergies or exacerbating asthma symptoms.
-For example, do not use fans if doors and windows are closed and the fans are recirculating the classroom air. □ Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments. □ Facilities should be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's guidance on disinfecting public spaces).
-School staff will frequently clean surfaces inside the classroom and outdoor teaching spaces during the school day.
-School custodial staff will clean restrooms and high frequency touch points throughout the day.
-Staff will follow manufacturer instructions when using disinfecting products.
-Ventilation systems will be in operation at all times.
-Windows and doors will be open when feasible and fans will be utilized when appropriate to further assist with air flow and ventilation.
-We will look into increasing ventilation in rooms where students have specific health care needs.
-In addition to daytime cleaning protocols, an evening custodial crew will clean and disinfect the school after each school day.
-During summer 2020, the ventilation systems in all buildings/classrooms were inspected by a licensed HVAC contractor and repaired when necessary, to ensure that the fresh air exchange rate meets or exceeds the design specifications for these systems.
+For example, do not use fans if doors and windows are closed and the fans are recirculating the classroom air. - Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments. - Facilities should be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's guidance on disinfecting public spaces). - Air circulation and filtration are helpful factors in reducing airborne viruses.
+Consider modification or enhancement of building ventilation where feasible (see CDC's guidance on ventilation and filtration and American Society of Heating, Refrigerating, and Air-Conditioning Engineers' guidance).

+- School staff will frequently clean surfaces inside the classroom and outdoor teaching spaces during the school day.
+School custodial staff will clean restrooms and high frequency touch points throughout the day. - Staff will follow manufacturer instructions when using disinfecting products. - Ventilation systems will be in operation at all times.
+Windows and doors will be open when feasible and fans may be utilized when appropriate to further assist with air flow and ventilation. - We will look into increasing ventilation in rooms where students have specific health care needs. - In addition to daytime cleaning protocols, an evening custodial crew will clean and disinfect the school after each school day. - During summer 2020, the ventilation systems in all buildings/classrooms were inspected by a licensed HVAC contractor and repaired when necessary, to ensure that the fresh air exchange rate meets or exceeds the design specifications for these systems.